numan947/paper-notes-or-summary-or-whatever/ATSS_CVPR2020.md

 2. Proposing ATSS
 3. Demonstrating that tiling multiple anchors/location is unnecessary.
 4. SOTA on MS COCO w/o any additional overhead.

+# TODO: REST WILL BE COMPLETED LATER DURING MY 2ND PASS OF THE PAPER

+## Conclusion

+- selecting positive and negative samples during training of the object detector is critical for performance.
+- ATSS: automatically divides +ve and -ve training samples according to statistical charactersitics of object
+- currently, tiling multiple anchors at each location is unnecessary
+- SOTA w/o additional overhead.